George Crocker (businessman)

-George Crocker (February 10, 1856 – December 4, 1909) was an American businessman.
+George Crocker (February 10, 1856 – December 4, 1909) was an American businessman and a member of the wealthy Crocker family.
 A member of Tuller & Co., he was also a director of several corporations, including Trust Company of America.
 He was second vice president of the Southern Pacific Railroad.
 In 1909, Crocker was valued between $10 million to $20 million.
 The 75-room, three-story Crocker Mansion was built in 1907 for Crocker in Mahwah, New Jersey, and is one of New Jersey's historical landmarks.

 Early life

 He was born on February 10, 1856, in Sacramento, California, the second of four children of the railway magnate Charles Crocker.
 His three siblings were William Henry Crocker, Harriet Crocker Alexander, and Charles Frederick Crocker.

 Following his father's death in 1888, an estate was left of $30,000,000.
 George was willed $6 million on the condition that, "after the space of five years continuously he shall abstain from the use of spirituous, vinous, and malt liquors to the extent that he shall not during this period have been intoxicated."
 Crocker continued his life in San Francisco as "one of the most reckless young men about town when reckless young men thereabouts were common" for three more years.
 He then began his probation and entered a sanatorium.